aldur/aldur.github.io/_posts/2023-10-15-migrating-to-cloudflare-pages.md

 #### HTML pages

-All HTML pages at GitHub will redirect to their corresponding page at Cloudflare by using `<meta http-equiv="refresh" content="3;url=https://aldur.pages.dev/[destination]">` and `<link rel="canonical" href="https://aldur.pages.dev/[destination]">`.
+All HTML pages at GitHub will redirect to their corresponding page at Cloudflare by using:

+- `<meta http-equiv="refresh" content="3;url=https://aldur.pages.dev/[destination]">` and
+- `<link rel="canonical" href="https://aldur.pages.dev/[destination]">`.

 This informs search-engine bots of the redirect and lets us display an informative page to the user.
 There are less than a dozen pages in total.
 It takes less to write the HTML code by hand than to script it -- but a Jekyll plugin could do that automatically.

 {:.text-align-center}
 ![This blog has moved, about page]({% link /images/moved.webp %}){:.centered}
-_What the result looks like for our [about](https://aldur.github.io/about) page -- try clicking on the link yourself._
+_What the result looks like for our [about][3] page -- try clicking on the link yourself._

 #### The RSS feed